 In our technology-driven world, professionals are looking to online learning to minimize costs and maximize convenience.
 But the measure that matters most when it comes to professional learning is whether it changes how you perform in your professional role to solve real-world problems outside the learning environment.

-The Nonprofit Leadership Center has made the strategic decision to deliver all our nonprofit training through face-to-face learning.
-From classroom and custom training to intimate cohort learning and group-sharing circles, we believe knowledge gained and shared collectively fosters leadership.
+The Nonprofit Leadership Center offers face-to-face learning for nonprofit leaders.
+From classroom and custom training to intimate peer-based learning and group-sharing circles, we believe knowledge gained and shared collectively fosters leadership.

 Here are three reasons face-to-face learning is better than online learning when it comes to nonprofit training: